jellicoe/EVERNODE_WITHDRAW/README.md

 $ evernode regkey set rWalletAddressThatYouOwnThatCanSignTransactions

-and in Xaman (or other wallet app) import the rAddressNode01 to 03 as a ReadOnly existing account.
-This will let your Xaman account sign all node transactions.
+Optionally: in Xaman (or other wallet app) import the nodes rAddressNode01 to 03 as a ReadOnly existing account for easy visability.

 **install & run**